 If you haven't got a ton of space in your bedroom for a statement pendant light or a floor lamp, you can get statement wall lights that will take up zero floor space.
-We love this one from Nest , such a cool contemporary shape but would work in any style room – looks very chic in this all-white bedroom so it can really be the focus.
+We love this striking number , such a cool contemporary shape but would work in any style room – looks very chic in this all-white bedroom so it can really be the focus.

 How to plan the best bedroom lighting

-Now we've enthused you with a few great bedroom lighting ideas, here's the science – and where to buy.
+Now we've enthused you with a few great bedroom lighting ideas, here's the science.